huister/Ingram-Micro-China-Oracle-vBCA-Lab/designlab1/designlab1.rst

 **Basic Situation & Requirements -**

-- Customer “City of Dreamland” is running Oracle databases for several packaged applications like EBS, OTM, etc.
-The current have four major databases “ERP” ,” BIDW”, “OTM”,”PLN”.
+- Customer “City of Dreamland” is running Oracle databases for several packaged applications like EBS, OTM, etc.The current have four major databases “ERP” ,” BIDW”, “OTM”,”PLN”.

-- Customer current using “HP ProLiant DL380 G7” for their ERP and PLN System using 1 socket with 12 cores (Intel Xeon Processor X5680” CPU) .”BIDW” using old server “IBM System x3755” with 4 socket total 8 core (Dual-Core Intel Xeon Processor 7040).
+- Customer current using “HP ProLiant DL380 G7” for their ERP and PLN System using 1 socket with 12 cores(Intel Xeon Processor X5680” CPU) .”BIDW” using old server “IBM System x3755” with 4 socket total 8 core (Dual-Core Intel Xeon Processor 7040).
 “OTM” Server also using the old server “IBM System x3755” with 2 socket total 4 core (Dual-Core Intel Xeon Processor 7040)

 - ERP database database is 2 TB , BIDW database size is 4TB, OTM database is 500GB , and PLN database is 1TB.